 What to do in Gay Atlanta

-The home to major corporations and the biggest airport in the USA, there’s understandably a lot to see and do in Atlanta.
+The home to major corporations and the busiest airport (where anything could happen!) in the USA, there’s understandably a lot to see and do in Atlanta.
 Georgia was one of the original 13 colonies, so there’s a lot of history here.

 The city played an important role in American history, especially during the Civil Rights Movement of the 1960s.
 But even to this day, thanks to its relevance in pop culture and across many industries, there’s no shortage of cool things to do in Atlanta.